 As a basic premise, NVC supposes that all human have a set of basic needs, beyond physical needs, that include needs such as love, understanding, compassion, purpose, and so on.
 The first step to fulfilling our needs is to identify them and how they motivate our behaviors.
 The trick is to do so in a way that carries no judgement or evaluation but that is based on a series of observations and feelings associated with those observations.

 Likewise, if we can communicate in such a way as to discover the needs that motivate behaviors in others, we can connect more deeply and in ways that satisfy both parties.
 Typically, it is the strategy to fulfill our needs that conflicts with other people, but not the need itself.
 By unpacking what the needs may be, with empathy and non-judgement, there is hope for a mutually agreeable strategy to appear and unfold.

 That’s it in a nutshell.

 Except that it is much harder to do in practice than it may sound.
-It takes commitment, time, and a vulnerability that I am not accustomed to, especially in the workplace, even my social-justice-minded workplaces.
-I struggled a bit with this method not being based in research and there are several suggested ways of communicating that seem clunky or unnatural.
+Non-violent communication requires commitment, time, and vulnerability.
+I struggled a bit with this method lacking a research base.
+I also found several suggested ways of communicating clunky or unnatural.
 That aside…I am eager to learn more and use some of what I learned to improve my skills.